biobakery/ppanini/readme.md

  * Please direct questions to the [PPANINI google group](https://groups.google.com/forum/#!forum/ppanini-users) (subscribe to receive PPANINI news).

- * If you use the HUMAnN2 software, please cite our manuscript: TBD
+ * If you use the PPANINI software, please cite our manuscript: TBD

 ----